 Typically each year one First Year Johnnie, one Sophomore Johnnie, one Junior Johnnie, and one Senior Johnnie will be chosen to receive this award.
 Each Man of Extraordinary Service will receive a $2,500 scholarship for their demonstrated commitment to service.
 Note: Students may only receive this award once during their time at SJU.

-In determining the recipients of this award, the Caritas Awards Committee considers the following:
+In determining the recipients of this award, the Caritas Man of Extraordinary Service Award Selection Committee considers the above characteristics.

-After being nominated, the students will be required to write an 300 - 700 word essay answering these questions:
+After being nominated, the students will be required to write one 300 - 700 word essay collectively answering the following questions:

-Nominees must also submit a copy of their résumé.
+Nominees must also submit a copy of their résumé listing their service experience in the following three catagories: Self-Initiated, Academic, and Work.